Getting Started with Analog tape

 What size reel do I need?

 There are two reel sizes supplied by ATR Magnetics, 7” and 10.5”.
-Seven inch reels are supplied exclusively in hard, translucent plastic while 10.5” reels are available in opaque, black plastic or standard metal.
+Seven inch reels are now supplied in both hard, translucent plastic and metal, while 10.5” reels are available in opaque, black plastic or standard metal.

 Some models such as the Pioneer RT-707 or the Teac A-2300 have a maximum supported reel diameter of 7”.